superjcd/pydag2/README.md

 Let's break down the syntex step by step:
 - Step 1, define a job,  `GoCronJob` takes two arguments, one for job name(note job name cannot be duplicated, if you built a job with same name before, u have to use another), another for a `taskmanager`, we use `pygocron.PyGoCron` as our taskmanager
 - Step2, define tasks related to the job, `GoCronTask` takes two arguments, one for task name, another for a command（shell command）
 - Step3, very important part, you have to define the relationships betweeen tasks by using `setdownstream` or `setupstream` method.
-Note, you can never define a dependency like `task1 -> task2 -> task1`, cuz this will lead to a infinite running loop,  fortunately `pydag` will detect the bad cyclic relationships  for you
+Note, you can never define a dependency like `task1 -> task2 -> task1`, cuz this will lead to a infinite running loop,  fortunately `pydag` will detect the bad cyclic pattern  for you
 - The last step, you just add all tasks you defined to the job, then kick it off by the `run` method。Note the `print` will output a digrah(`png` format) to your current work directory

 To run this workflow, say `example.py`, you can just run: